A man is to suffice his salary rather than salary to suffice the man.

 By default, Studio 3 offers Profile 1.
-But you can scroll down and pick up any of the profiles you feel more comfortable with and press Load.
+But you can scroll down and pick up any of the profiles that you find more comfortable and press Load.

 In project session, Datamine files are variably devided into 2 categories: internal and external.
-If a file is added to a project, it is considered internal.
+If a file is added to the project, it is considered internal.
 Certain manipulations in Studio 3 require files to be added into the project before performing calculations or operations.
-Any datamine file, which is not added into the project is considered external.
+Any Datamine file which is not added into the project is considered external.
 Technically there is no difference between the files.
 One and the same file may be external for one project and internal for the other.

 In this tutorial we will use the following types of Datamine files: